 … Especially so during Lunar New Year.
-Packed full of not only some of Manchester’s best Chinese businesses, but also Vietnamese and Japanese, too, Chinatown is an absolute mecca for pan-Asian food lovers – and certainly the best place to start if you’re looking for an authentic dish.
-Here’s our guide to some of the best places to visit next time you visit Chinatown in Manchester.
+Packed full of not only some of Manchester’s best Chinese businesses, but also Vietnamese, Korean, Thai and Japanese, too, Chinatown is an absolute mecca for pan-Asian food lovers – and certainly the best place to start if you’re looking for an authentic dish.
+Here’s our guide to some of the best places to visit next time you head to Chinatown in Manchester.

 1. Just for fun: K2

 If you’re looking for a fun night out in Chinatown, K2 is your go-to.
 A popular past-time in China due to its fun, family-friendly social element, K2 allows guests to sing karaoke to their heart’s content, with 30 karaoke booths across two floors for groups of up to 40 to enjoy.
 Boasting a futuristic design, the venue is a karaoke bar-come-nightclub and is perfect for bringing in the early hours with drinks and plenty of singing.
 K2, 52-56 George St, M1 4HF.